Ocean liner: Interwar period

+Second World War

 World War II was a conflict rich in events involving liners.
 From the start of the conflict, German liners were requisitioned and many were turned into barracks ships.
 It was in the course of this activity that the Bremen caught fire while under conversion for Operation Sea Lion and was scrapped in 1941.
 During the conflict, Queen Elizabeth and Queen Mary provided distinguished service as troopships.